samuelsonric/PolynomialOptimization.jl/docs/src/guide.md

 Lower bound to optimum (in case of good status): 0.9166633122606138 Time required for optimization: 0.0098992 seconds
 ```
 So indeed, after a couple of iterations, the optimum is approached pretty well.
-Faster convergence might be achieved using the
+We could have used the scaled diagonally
-scaled diagonally dominant representation instead, which relies on quadratic instead of linear programs.
+dominant representation instead, which relies on quadratic instead of linear programs, which for this particular example would
+have been exact without any iteration.

 ## Constraints